vkiragi/MailFind/README.md

 ## Features

+- **AI Chat Interface**: Primary way to search and interact with your emails using natural language
 - **Gmail Integration**: Secure OAuth authentication with Google
-- **Semantic Search**: AI-powered search through your emails using embeddings
+- **Natural Language Search**: Ask questions or search with queries like "Show me emails from @github.com" or "What did I get today?"
 - **Email Summarization**: Generate concise summaries of email threads
-- **Chatbot Interface**: Ask natural language questions about your emails (e.g., "What emails did I get this week about NYT news?")
 - **Time-aware Queries**: Smart detection of time-based questions (this week, last month, today, etc.)
 - **Streaming Responses**: Real-time chat responses for better user experience
+- **Zero-Knowledge Encryption**: Password-protected client-side encryption for privacy
+- **Analytics Dashboard**: Insights about your inbox patterns and trends

 ## Prerequisites